Impact on Business (GRI3-3)

 1. Human Rights Policy

-CKPower has announced and enforced its human rights policy and equal labor practices across 100% of the Company, its subsidiaries, Tier 1 Suppliers, and business partners, taking into account the human rights of at-risk and vulnerable groups to prevent human rights violations across the value chain.
+CKPower has announced and enforced its human rights policy and fair labor practices across 100% of the Company, its subsidiaries, Tier 1 suppliers, and business partners, taking into account the human rights of at-risk and vulnerable groups to prevent human rights violations across the value chain.
 The human rights policy complies with labor laws of each country where CKPower operates as well as other international standards and requirements to ensure strict implementation.

 2. Human Rights Due Diligence